Jorge-Dona/cophylogenetic_extinction_rate/README.md

 A Shiny app that calculates Ec and confidence intervals (modified Wilson) is available here (https://jdona.shinyapps.io/extinction/).

-See Doña & Johnson 2019 for more details.
+See Doña & Johnson 2020 for more details.
 Doña, J & Johnson, KP.
-Assessing symbiont extinction risk: insights from host-symbiont cophylogenetics and coevolutionary theory.
-Biological Conservation.
-In rev.
+Assessing symbiont extinction risk using cophylogenetic data.
+Biological Conservation, 250, 108705 (https://doi.org/10.1016/j.biocon.2020.108705)